 No signs of any type are allowed on any City right-of-way.
 Examples include garage sale, political, lost and found, for sale and realtors signs, etc., per Code 41-10-b8.
 Some larger signs can cause viewing obstructions.

-The Department of Operations Street Maintenance Division’s mosquito abatement program utilizes both in-house and contracted services.
-Personnel from the Street Division treat approximately 12,000 catch basins in late May and early June with “altosid XR briquettes” lasting up to 150 days.
+Street Maintenance Division’s mosquito abatement program utilizes both in-house and contracted services.
+Personnel from the Street Division treat approximately 12,000 catch basins in late May and early June with “Natular Tablets” lasting up to 150 days, which are environmentally friendly.
 These tablet-like briquettes are an organic product that mosquito larvae feed upon.
 Once the product is ingested, the larvae are prevented from growing into an adult mosquito and becoming a nuisance.

 The City of Aurora has five mosquito light traps that are located throughout the community.
 Three times a week, the traps are emptied by our contracted mosquito management company, Clarke Environmental.